xw-hu/Video-Instance-Shadow-Detection/README.md

 $ python vishadow_demo.py --input-name ./assets/videos/skateboard.mp4 --output-name demo_result
 ```

+This command processes the specified input video (`skateboard.mp4`) and produces:

+- **Shadow-object association masks** for each frame.
+- **Painted frames** and a reconstructed output video.

+All results will be saved with the prefix `demo_result` for easy access.

 ## SOBA-VID Dataset
 **Please download the dataset using the links below:**
 - [Frames](https://github.com/HarryHsing/Video-Instance-Shadow-Detection/releases/download/dataset/frames.zip)